 Freezing: You can also freeze if you’d like to.
 I recommend freezing the chicken in the marinade and then defrosting when you are ready to cook.
 You can also freeze cooked chicken, but it tends to come out a little dry.

 Frequently Asked Questions

 Nope- use whatever chicken pieces you’d like.
 If you want to use a variety and save some money, learn how to cut up your own whole chicken.

 I do prefer to use pieces with chicken skin, opposed to boneless skinless chicken breasts.
 It helps to hold in the flavor.

 You can use canola or any vegetable blended oil.
 I suggest vegetable oil only because it is fairly cheap.
 Don’t go wasting money using an expensive olive oil.

 I never recommend using marinade that has raw chicken or raw meat in it for basting even if you boil it.
 Instead, make a little extra and set it aside for basting.

 - Grilled Lemon Chicken

 - Grilled Watermelon

-Place chicken quarters into a large airtight plastic bag or other tight fitting container.
-Cover with marinade.
+- Place chicken quarters into a large airtight plastic bag or other tight fitting container.
+Cover with marinade, reserving a 1/2 cup for basting.
 Refrigerate for a minimum of 2 hours, maximum of 24 hours.